wp-plugins/php-event-calendar/readme.txt

 == Description ==

 The plugin is built with FREE [PHP Event Calendar](http://phpeventcalendar.com/ "PHP Event Calendar") Lite, a modern, responsive, multi-user calendar/scheduling application.
 It can be used right out of the box as a standalone event calendar application or can be customized easily to seamlessly integrate into your own environment.
-The calendar shared and public calendars, event drag and drop, Google Calendar import, event color.

-PHP Event Calendar supports all major desktop web browsers as well as iOS and Android devices.
+PHP Event Calendar supports all major desktop web browsers and works well on mobile and tablet devices.

 = Intuitive Event Management GUI =

 The calendar is designed for simplicity and easy of use.
-Users can create new events and edit existing events through a familiar calendar graphic interface instead of a traditional WordPress table editor.
-Managing events is interactive and intuitive.
-It's perfect for people who are not tech savvy and need to manage online events.
+Users can create new and edit existing events, change calendar settings, through graphic user interface instead of traditional WordPress table editors.
+Managing events is easy and intuitive.
+It's perfect for people who are not tech savvy but wish to manage events in WordPress.

 = Features: =

-* Intuitive event management user interface - Manage events directly in calendar instead of old-school table editor
+* Intuitive event management user interface - Manage events directly in calendar instead of old-school table editors
-* Multiple Views - Supports Day, Week, Month as well as upcoming Resource views
+* Multiple Views - Day, Week, Month, Upcoming views
-* Event Import - Imports events from all major event calendar software including Google Calendar and Microsoft Outlook
+* Event Import - Imports events from major calendar software including Google Calendar and Microsoft Outlook
-* Mobile Support - Supports mobile device via responsive user interface.
+* Mobile Support - Supports mobile devices via responsive user interface.
 * Bootstrap Ready - Built with the most popular front-end framework for web and mobile
-* Event Color - Pick from a dozen of colors and bring events to life!
+* Event Color - Pick from a dozens of colors and bring events to life!
 * Professionally crafted - Professionally designed and tested!

 = Looking for more features? =

-Premium edition is also available with additional features:
+Premium add-ons are also available:

-* Event Drag & Drop - Update events date and time with mouse drag & drop.
 * Multiple Calendars - Multiple calendars with different colors, toggled with one click.
 * Repeating Events - Fully customizable daily, weekly, monthly repeating events.
+* Double Booking Prevention - Never have scheduling conflict again!
+* Agenda View - A glance at a list of upcoming events
-* Email reminder - Send users events reminder through email.
+* Email Reminders - Send users events reminder through email.
+* Subscribe to 3rd party Calendars - Subscribe and forget!
+No more importing events by entering them manually again.
+* More to come...

 More information on <a href="http://phpeventcalendar.com/50-off-limited-time-offer-complete-add-on-bundle/">PHP Event Calendar Premium Add-ons</a>.